justinrgarrard/world-of-naevis.net/docs/the_frontier/canvaslands/mystery_cults.md

 #### Local Cults

 There are thousands of cults in Naevis, each with their own beliefs and agendas.
-Three currently have a presence in the Canvaslands.
+Four currently have a presence in the Canvaslands.

 * **[Stone Legionnaires](../../more/archetypes/cleric_stone)** are a fraternity of warrior priests who believe in testing themselves against ever-greater trials.
 * **[Dreamweavers](../../more/archetypes/cleric_dream)** are occultist mystics who pursue esoteric truths about the world.